edwinyjlim/meta/requests-for-comments/2024-05-19-hogtok-project-dopamine-brainrot.md

 ## TL;DR

-For hackathon, @andy @javier and I created a series of short, punchy TikTok- and Instagram story-style videos to help developers quickly discover and learn more about PostHog features.
+For hackathon, @andyvan-ph @jabahamondes and I created a series of short, punchy TikTok- and Instagram story-style videos to help developers quickly discover and learn more about PostHog features.

 We also built a video player UI that can be embedded within the PostHog app (us/eu.posthog.com) and the website (posthog.com/docs).

+@jabahamondes has a PR up [here](https://github.com/PostHog/posthog/pull/32226)

 ## What's the problem